aaroncunliffe/OctopusRates-M5AtomS3/readme.md

     #define SECRET_WIFI_SSID "";
     #define SECRET_WIFI_PASSWORD "";
 ```
-- Double check Agile endpoint and ensure the DNO region set is correct - Currentl set to E for Midlands.
+- Double check Agile endpoint and ensure the DNO region set is correct, it is currently set to E for Midlands - See comment at URL definition in main.ino

 ### Colour Coding
 - 🔵 Blue — negative/plunge pricing